-Partnering with leading Scottish bereavement charity, Cruse Bereavement Care Scotland on the animation, the idea was developed after personal injury lawyers at our sister firm Watermans Solicitors, identified a need to support potential claimants who have suffered the sudden loss of a loved one following a fatal accident.
+Partnering with leading Scottish bereavement charity, Cruse Bereavement Care Scotland on the animation, the idea was developed after personal injury lawyers at our firm Watermans identified a need to support potential claimants who have suffered the sudden loss of a loved one following a fatal accident.

 As part of the campaign, a touching film was created by animators at Edinburgh agency Easydays Creative to emphasise the impact that grief can have on different people.

 Scott Whyte, Managing Director at Watermans, said: “Bereavement is a difficult subject and our team of solicitors have worked closely with relatives of sudden death victims in helping them to achieve justice and compensation for the losses they have faced.

 “We can offer practical support in terms of helping a family receive answers such as why an accident happened by instructing liability experts to investigate the accident circumstances and practical financial support in cases where there has been real financial difficulty, such as securing interim damages to cover the cost of the funeral of the person who has died.

 “There have been cases where the person that died was the main or sole earner in the household and the financial strain of suddenly losing a that person can have a significant effect on the surviving family members.
 Our aim is to take care of those practical issues where we can and allow the relatives to focus on the grieving process.

 “But whilst we offer legal advice to people who have faced the pain of losing a loved one, we realised that there is still more to be done when it comes to discussing the subject of grief and helping to support bereaved individuals.

 “We have teamed up with bereavement charity Cruse to highlight the impact of grief and the different stages that people face when it comes to losing someone who was close to them.”